-In The Internet of Things, for Better or Worse, computer security expert witness Steve Burgess writes on networked devices.
+In The Internet of Things, for Better or Worse, internet security expert witness Steve Burgess writes on networked devices.
 Burgess Forensics has offered computer forensic and electronic discovery as well as expert witness testimony since 1985.

 What kinds of devices make up the Internet of Things (“IoT”)?
 Anything Internet-connected, which can currently include everything from computer to coffeemaker, from range to refrigerator, from baby monitor to burglar alarm, from car to crockpot.
 And because they’re Internet-connected some people are afraid that these devices may be subject to malware that will cause them to become zombies.